The UK Private Pilot’s Licence (PPL)

 The Next Phases: Focuses on navigation skills.
 This will include flights away from the home airfield of increasing difficulty andincludes planning, visual and radio navigation, Air Traffic Control communication, practice diversions and emergency procedures, and operations at commercial airports.
 This part culminates in a solo cross-country flight of 270 km (150 nm) between 3 different airfields.

 The Final Section: Consists of preparation and rehearsal for the PPL skill test.
 All manoeuvres are reviewed during this phase and the candidate’s proficiency is raised to the standard required for the PPL flight test.

 Theory Exams: In parallel with the flying training, the student will need to study for and pass nine theory exams these starting with Air Law and including operational procedures, Principles of Flight, Aircraft General Knowledge, Navigation, Flight Performance and Planning, Meteorology, Communications, and Human Performance.
 The studying for these exams can be done at home or if preferred individual or class instruction can be provided.
 Ground School is charged at £30 per hour when carried out on a one-to-one basis, if there are several of you learning at the same time then this cost can be shared.

 All training takes place in a Cessna 152 (2 seater) or a PA 28(4 seater) according to your preference and comprises of :

 - 35 hours of dual instruction

 - 10 hours of supervised solo flight

-Payment at Cranfield Flying School (CFS) can be on a pay-as-you go basis ( i.e. by the hour ) or you can pay in installments and pay from time to time when you have used up your credit.
+Payment at CFS Flight Traning Nottingham (CFS Nottingham) can be on a pay-as-you-go basis ( i.e. by the hour ) or you can pay in instalments and pay from time to time when you have used up your credit.
 It is up to you.
-The only upfront payment is annual membership of £125.
+The only upfront payment is an annual membership of £100.

 Other costs to take into account when working out your budget are